Empire526907/pythonFruitPunchClownFNAF6/README.md

 Pytesseract is more complicated, you will probably have to install it from here: https://github.com/UB-Mannheim/tesseract/wiki and if you install the 32-bit version, you will need to change "Program Files" to "Program Files (x86)" in line 14 of "main.py"

+If you don't understand any of this, probably go watch a Python beginner tutorial or something.

 # Setup

 This project was created with a 1920x1080p resolution in mind.
 I have tried to make it detect the current resolution and scale everything to match, but this is untested.